 The NCEL continued with activities to attract different players throughout the fiscal year.
-Keno, which launched October 29, 2017, provided players with a new play-style and helped contribute to the year-over-year sales growth of the NCEL's draw game portfolio.
-In fiscal year 2019, the NCEL continued to increase the number of locations that sell Keno throughout the year, which had a positive impact on the performance of the game.
-The strategy of launching and advertising families-of-games continued to play an important role in the instant game portfolio, as four new families of games were launched.

-Another key contributor to the instant game portfolio was continued sales growth in the \$20 and \$30 price-points, which included the NCEL's first-ever Playbook-style game that offered players a booklet of 5 games for \$20.
+In fiscal year 2020, the NCEL continued with its efforts to increase the number of locations that sell it youngest game, Keno.
+This, along with reducing the time in between draws, had a positive impact on the performance of the game.
+For instant tickets, the strategy of launching and advertising families-of-games continued to play an important role in the success of game portfolio, as three new families of games were launched.
+Another key contributor to the instant game portfolio was continued sales growth in the \$20 price point as four new \$20 tickets were launched.

 The NCEL continued sharing and receiving information with players through social media channels to advance broader marketing, advertising and communications objectives.
 Twitter followers received instant updates about where winning tickets were recently sold while players commented, asked questions, and watched videos of big winners share the details of their good fortune on Facebook.
+The NCEL also engaged players with The Big Spin Live drawings via Facebook Live.
+Lucky players whose The Big Spin tickets had revealed a "Big Spin" message got a chance to spin a big prize wheel during a live stream.
+The prizes on the wheel ranged from \$100,000 to \$500,000.
+During the live stream, people watching on Facebook were able to comment, ask questions, and even win prizes of their own for attending and interacting.